anikonchuk/QuickAndEasyRecipes-JS/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project
-- [ ] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes)
+- [x] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes)- A User has_many Recipes.
+A Recipe has_many Quantities.
+An Ingredient has_many Quantities.
-- [ ] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User).
+A Recipe belongs_to a User.
+A Quantity belongs_to a Recipe.
+A Quantity belongs_to an Ingredient.
-- [ ] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
+- [x] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients).
+A Recipe has_many Ingredients through Quantities.
+An Ingredient has_many Recipes through Quantities.
-- [ ] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
+- [x] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity).
+The user-submittable attribute is quantity.amount.
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)- A User email is validated for presence and uniqueness.
+A Recipe's name, instructions, and time are validated for presence.
+A Quantity's amount is validated for presence.
 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
 - [ ] Include signup (how e.g. Devise)
 - [ ] Include login (how e.g. Devise)